Back to the ledger

 Continuously, against reality.

-A commitment does not get a one-shot verdict.
-As independent outcome data arrives — audits, rulings, government reports, reputable publications — the record is compared against reality and the status updated.
+A commitment does not get a one-shot answer.
+As independent outcome data arrives — audits, rulings, government reports, reputable publications — the record is compared against reality and the result updated.
 Every revision is itself anchored and citeable.

 Where records live